akinesan/akinesan/README.md

 <ul>

   <li>👨‍💻🗓 A Multidisciplinary  Project Manager, Product Manager, Business Analyst, Data Analyst and Scrum Master.
-I work endlessly developing and improving products, user rentention, organisational objectives and goals for different brands and companies.</li>
+I work endlessly developing and improving products, customer satisfaction, user rentention, achieving organisational objectives and goals for different brands and companies.</li>

   <li>📈🚀 I have a strong proclivity in analytical thinking, disciplined problem-solving, attention to detail, documentations, collaboration, and strong communication skills.</a>